-Our success depends highly upon the personal efforts and abilities of our senior management team, specifically the efforts of Paul Galvin, the Company's Chief Executive Officer and Director, Stevan Armstrong, the Company's President and Chief Operating Officer and Director, Brian Wasserman, the Company's Chief Financial Officer and Director, David Cross, the Company's Vice President of Business Development, and Jennifer Strumingher, the Company's Chief Administrative Officer.
+Our success depends highly upon the personal efforts and abilities of our senior management team, specifically the efforts of Paul Galvin, the Company's Chief Executive Officer and Director, Stevan Armstrong, the Company's President and Chief Operating Officer and Director, and David Cross, the Company's Vice President of Business Development.
 The employment agreements with Messrs.
-Galvin, Armstrong and Ms. Strumingher have expired and the Company is currently negotiating a new agreement with Mr. Galvin.
-Although there is a general agreement on the terms of the new agreement, there can be no assurance that the Company will be able to enter into a new agreement with Mr. Galvin on favorable terms.
+Galvin and Armstrong have expired and the Company is currently negotiating a new agreement with Mr. Galvin and Mr. Armstrong.
+Although there is a general agreement on the terms of the new agreement, there can be no assurance that the Company will be able to enter into a new agreement with Mr. Galvin and Mr. Armstrong on favorable terms.
 The loss of the services of one or more of these individuals could have a material adverse effect on our business.
 Our ability to achieve profitability and generate increased revenue will depend upon our ability to retain, and attract if necessary, experienced management personnel.